Porskrog/Book-Project-The-Broken-Compass/resources/case-studies/part2/fukushima-case-yoshidas-radical-responsibility.md

 ## The Invisible Shield: Nuclear Safety Systems

 To appreciate the weight on Yoshida's shoulders during the crisis, it's essential to understand what he was fighting to preserve.
-Nuclear power plants represent one of humanity's most complex engineering achievements, designed with multiple overlapping safety systems—a concept engineers call "defense in depth."
+Nuclear power plants represent one of humanity's most complex engineering achievements, designed with multiple overlapping safety systems - a concept engineers call "defense in depth."

 At Fukushima Daiichi, this defense consisted of five key layers:

 ### 1. The Core Defense: Multiple Physical Barriers

 At the heart of each reactor, uranium fuel pellets were sealed inside zirconium alloy tubes called fuel rods.
-These rods were bundled into fuel assemblies and placed in the reactor core—a massive steel vessel with walls 15 centimeters thick.
+These rods were bundled into fuel assemblies and placed in the reactor core - a massive steel vessel with walls 15 centimeters thick.
 This vessel was itself enclosed within a primary containment structure made of steel and concrete, designed to prevent radiation release even if the reactor vessel failed.
 A secondary containment building surrounded all of this, providing yet another layer of protection.
 [5]

 "We design as if anything that can go wrong, will go wrong," a senior nuclear engineer once explained to Yoshida during his early days at TEPCO.
 "And then we design for what happens when our designs fail."
 [6]